XanKreigor/simpleFlashDimmer/README.md

 Mostly ChatGPT'd together in a few minutes but it does what it's supposed to do

-Note that it has only been tested only Redmi Note 12 Pro Plus but might work on other devices.
-It just does `echo BRIGHTNESS_VALUE > /sys/class/leds/torch-light0/brightness`, cou can change the file path to whatever you want in the MainActivity to potentially support other devices.
+Note that it has not been tested but might work on other devices.
+It just does `echo BRIGHTNESS_VALUE > /sys/class/flashlight_core/flashlight/flashlightbrightness`, cou can change the file path to whatever you want in the MainActivity to potentially support other devices.

 Add your own devices:

-In the Cis utilty you can dim the flashlight, then just connect you PC and run `adb logcat | grep CitUtils` to find the filepath
+In the Cis utilty you can dim the flashlight, then just connect you PC and run `adb logcat | grep flash` to find the filepath